han0110/ere/README.md

 - Nexus
 - Miden

+## Prerequisites

+The following dependencies are required:

+- `protobuf-compiler`

 ## Quick Start

 This guide assumes you have Rust and Cargo installed.
 If not, please refer to the [Rust installation guide](https://www.rust-lang.org/tools/install).